dotlang/language/README.md

 In case of exception, you can use `throw x` statement (where x can be anything) and `catch` in a defer statement to handle it.
 If there is no `catch` control will go up in the call hierarchy.

 ```
-defer { auto r = catch(); if ( r ) return r.getCode(); }
+defer { auto r = catch(); if ( r != nil ) return -1; }
+defer(x) { if ( x != nil ) x++; }
 this.method1();  //-> inside of which we have: throw "abcd"
-defer catch(
+//after throw, method1 will exit immediately and only defers will be executed when going up in call stack.
 ```

-###Anonymous function/class
+###Anonymous class

 You can define anonymous classes which can act like a function pointer.
-Each anonymous class must have a parent interface.
-If the interface has only one method, the definition can be in short form.
+Each anonymous class must have a parent interface specifying one or more functions.
+If the interface has only one method, the definition can be in short form and it is considered a function pointer.
 Note that both short and long form, the code only has read-only access to variables in the parent method.
 No access is given to the parent class.
 In the short-form you cannot use `auto` to define these variables because compiler cannot deduce interface type from right side.

 ```
 //short form, when interface has only one method
 Interface1 intr = (int x, int y) -> x+y;  //specifying type for input is optional
 Interface1 intr = (x, y) -> x+y;
+Interface1 intr = (x, y) -> (r1:x+y, r2:x);  //returning a tuple from anon-func
 auto x = (int x) -> x+1;   //compiler will automatically create/find appropriate interface and will init x
 int t = x(10); //t will be 11. compiler will automatically invoke the only method of the interface.
 Intr6 intr5 = () -> 5; //no input